Plank or Crunches , which is the best core exercise for runners?

 What does that mean?

 For example standing in a lunge position and then holding a medicine ball and rotating arms from left to right, either at chest height or starting at knee height and rotating around to shoulder height or vice versa.
-See the end of this article for a video to show you how it’s done.

 Why should you believe me when everyone else is saying the plank is a great exercise?